-When an energy meter is used as peripheral, the COMPACT uses the meter's voltage, current, and power measurements to to implement its automatic protection functions, calculate and store energy.
+When an energy meter is used as peripheral, the COMPACT uses the meter's voltage, current, and power measurements to calculate and store energy.
 If communication between the meter and the EVSE is lost or a meter is not present, the charger will enter a fault state, which can be cleared by reconnecting or by disabling the RS-485 peripherals in the web UI.

 With an energy meter in use, the COMPACT can no longer monitor the total installation consumption.
-Therefore, only a CT clamp peripheral should be used where power limiting may be
+Therefore, only a CT clamp peripheral should be used where power limiting may be necessary or desirable.